-IPART has released a Progress Report outlining our preliminary findings and recommendations on the impacts of the NSW container deposit scheme on beverage prices and competition over the first three months of the scheme (ie, December 2017 to February 2018).
-It also explains our framework for monitoring and assessing the impacts of the CDS and seeks comments from stakeholders to inform our monitoring over the rest of the year.
+IPART has released a Draft Report outlining our draft findings and recommendations on the impacts of the NSW container deposit scheme on beverage prices and competition over the first nine months of the scheme (ie, November 2017 to July 2018).

 3. Are you looking at the charges being imposed on small businesses in the container beverage industry?